mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 `plot_spectrum` as default for MatrixWorkspaces.

-Here, the `plot` command will be modified so that it defaults to use the `vsi` tool for PeaksWorkspaces and MDWorkspaces with 3 or more dimensions.
+Here, the `plot` command will be modified so that it defaults to use the `plot_vsi` tool for PeaksWorkspaces and MDWorkspaces with 3 or more dimensions.
 The default for MDWorkspaces with two dimensions will be `plot_spectrum`

 The following examples are equivalent, assuming that the workspace has 3 or more dimensions: